dana-ross/danaross.dev/blog/content/2020-01-23:09:26/You Should Keep a Work Journal.md

 ## Find a format that works for you
 ![A black, hardcover journal on a pink towel.
 A black ribbon comes out from between the pages and trails off to the bottom left.](work-journal-cover.jpg)

 It's up to you what your journal will look like.
 I like a small, bound diary type book with a hard cover.
-That way I have something that feels special and will survive bouncing around in my bag all day.
+That way I have something that feels special and will survive bouncing around my bag.
 But, I've met people who used a paperback notebook, a Day-Timer, or even the Windows notepad app.
 The form your work journal takes isn't as important as:

 * updating it consistently
 * writing neatly so you can refer to it later